specter9876/intro-sde-final-project2015-2016/README.md

 ![](https://github.com/specter9876/introsde-UI/blob/master/img/Schermata%202016-04-30%20alle%2015.19.22.png)

-Into these block we fund 5 web service + UI run locally.
+Into these block we found 5 web service + UI run locally.
 Among these web services 4 are SOAP and 1 REST:

 * DATABASE SERVICE-A SOAP web services that communicates directly with the Database (SQLite) and it is responsible for management of all data model and query.
 * ADAPTER SERVICES-A REST web service that communicate with different data sources: retrieves and expose information useful for services.
 In detail this layer interacts with two external API (Food data, http://api.edamam.com, Quote data, https://theysaidso.com/)